JeremiahKaren/35percent.github.io/major-schemes.md

   housing need
 published: true
 ---
 The last ten years has seen a flurry of high-profile, high-density, high-rise developments approved in Southwark - but how have they benefitted the local community?
-The following table shows a number of major schemes approved (all but one by the current Labour administration) and the number of social rented homes provided in each development.
+The following table shows the major schemes approved over approximately the last ten years and the number of social rented homes provided in each development.

 | [Neo Bankside](/neo-bankside) | [Sampson & Ludgate House](http://35percent.org/ludgate-and-sampson/) | [Elephant One](/tribeca-square) | [SouthBank Tower](http://www.london-se1.co.uk/news/view/8222) | [Heygate estate](http://35percent.org/affordable-housing/) |
 | ------------ | ------------ |-------------|------------